Freedom, and Phenom enjoying some early morning grazing on

 often I see horses living nearly 24 hours a day, 7 days a week

-in stalls that confine and restrict with very little air, natural
+in stalls that confine and restrict with very little fresh air, natural

-light, and visibility, and with little or no contact with other
+light, or visibility, and with little or no contact with other

 they get turnout it is very limited in time, space, and/or